Alumni Magazine "keep in touch"

 You don't want to miss an issue despite the discontinuation of postal delivery?
 Then you are welcome to sign up for the digital subscription: To be notified when the new "keep in touch" is published twice a year, simply log in to the RWTH Alumni Portal.
 Under the tab "Stay informed" you can activate the digital subscription.
 Please remember to enter a valid e-mail address in the portal!

 "Innovations emerge at the interfaces between diverse networks."

 Deepa Gautam-Nigge still has fond memories of her student days in Aachen in the nineties.
 After her first attempt at studying civil engineering at Aachen University of Applied Sciences, she finally switched to Business Administration at RWTH Aachen University, majoring in technology and innovation management (TIM), operations research and industrial logistics.
 Back then, she sat in the lectures on TIM with just ten other people in her main course of studies.
-Her time as a student assistant at the Research Institute for Rationalization - FIR for short in German - was particularly formative: "My entire professional career came out of that," says Gautam-Nigge.
-Directly after her studies, she took on her first job at Trovarit AG, a start-up that was spun off from the FIR.
+Her time as a student assistant at the Institute for Industrial Management – FIR for short in German – was particularly formative: "My entire professional career came out of that," says Gautam-Nigge.
+Directly after her studies, she took on her first job at Trovarit AG, a start-up that was spun off from FIR.